jbhunt/saccade-decoder/README.md

 X, y, z = data.load_mlati(<path to h5 file>)
 ```
 The `sdpy.data.load_mlati` function returns 3 variables:
-- `X` - The `X` variable returned by the `load_mlati` function contains neural activity in a window of time around the onset of saccades.
-The matrix is organized neuron-major/bin-minor such that each row is formed by the concatenation of multiple single-trial peri-stimulus time histograms (PETHs); therefore, the size of the second dimension of `X` is the number of time bins in the PETHs x the number of neurons in the recording.
+- `X` - The `X` variable contains neural activity in a window of time around the onset of saccades.
+The matrix is organized neuron-major/bin-minor such that each row is formed by the concatenation of multiple single-trial peri-stimulus time histograms (PETHs).
+Therefore, the size of the second dimension of `X` is the number of time bins in the PETHs x the number of neurons in the recording.
-- `y` - The `y` variable returned by the `load_mlati` function contains the velocity waveforms for each saccade in the training dataset.
+- `y` - The `y` variable contains the velocity waveforms (in deg/s) for each saccade.
 - `z` - The `z` variable indicates the type of saccade: 0 (Null), 1 (Nasal), or 2 (Temporal).

 Here is a plot that visualizes the first 440 columns of `X` (i.e., the first 11 neurons), all values of `y`, and all values of `z`.
 Samples are grouped by the type of saccade along the y-axis, and for `X`, individual neurons are grouped along the x-axis.